ApiRTC/ApiRTC-ionic-demo/README.md

 The app may work on lower iOS versions, but don't report issues.

-- Android: app tested on following stack: Android 10 API 29 + cordova 9.0.0.
-It should work on lower version, just be sure that your stack (Android version, `cordova-android` verision etc) has API compatible parts
+- Android: app tested on Android 10 API 29 + cordova 9.0.0.
+It should work on lower versions, just be sure that your stack (Android version, `cordova-android` verision etc) has API compatible parts

 ## ApiRTC key